stuffedpotato/Girl-Code/README.md

 - As a user, I want to be able to log my daily period information to the calendar.
 - As a user, I want to be able to view my previous entries.
-- As a user, I want to be able to modify an entry.
 - As a user, I want to be able to clear my log.
-- As a user, I want to be able to analyze my cycle information (average cycle length, breast health etc.).
 - As a user, I want to be able to save my daily period log.
 - As a user, I want to be able to load my period log.

+Upcoming:
+- As a user, I want to be able to modify an entry.
+- As a user, I want to be able to analyze my cycle information (average cycle length, breast health etc.).
-- Potentially: As a user, I want to be able to check predictions for my next cycle based on previously entered data.
+- As a user, I want to be able to check predictions for my next cycle based on previously entered data.

 ## Instructions for End User